joerivrij/odysseia/README.md

 <img src="https://upload.wikimedia.org/wikipedia/commons/5/59/Alexander_and_Bucephalus_-_Battle_of_Issus_mosaic_-_Museo_Archeologico_Nazionale_-_Naples_BW.jpg" alt="Alexandros" width="200"/>

 What could I ever say in a few lines that would do justice to one of the most influential people of all time?
-Alexandros's energy and search for the end of the world was relentless, so too is his search for Greek words within Lexiko.
+Alexandros's energy and search for the end of the world was relentless, so too is his search for Greek words within odysseia.

 ### Sokrates - Σωκράτης